YanCotta/YanCotta/README.md

 > "In the era of AI acceleration, adaptability isn't just an asset—it's a prerequisite for innovation."

-I specialize in developing enterprise-scale AI solutions, with a unique combination of cognitive science understanding and technical expertise.
+I specialize in developing small and large scale AI solutions, with a unique combination of ecological thinking, cognitive science understanding, complex systems comprehension and technical expertise.
 My approach integrates theoretical AI foundations with practical implementation, focusing on building scalable, efficient AI systems.

 ### 🎯 Core Impact & Achievements